Business systems that run without chasing

 These are not technology problems.
-They are systems problems.
-And they get worse as you grow.
+They are systems problems, and they get worse as you grow.
+The fix is business process automation: the operational systems that make a business run on defined steps rather than heroic effort.

 Sales and Marketing